Postnatal depression

 Medicines

 There are different types of antidepressant.
 They all work well for postnatal depression but they may have different side-effects.
 Tell your doctor if you’re breastfeeding.
-There is limited data about how safe antidepressants are when breastfeeding.
-Your doctor will advise which medicines are safest to take.
+They can advise which medicines are safest to take.

 Antidepressants can take at least two weeks to start working and you may need to take them for several months.
 This helps to prevent your postnatal depression from returning after you start to feel better.
 Your doctor will advise you on how long to keep taking them.